squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 We have performed an introduction with the :tacn:`intro` tactic.
 This pushes universal quantifications inside the judgment context, where the universal quantified variable become free variable.
-This allow us to then push the left-hand side of the implications as hypothesis of the judgment, that we can then reason on.
+This allows us to then push the left-hand side of the implications as hypothesis of the judgment, that we can then reason on.
 The free variables and assumptions are named according to the names passed as argument.